And I swear, I'll never let her know all the pain I've known

 - Downplayed with Benny.
-While she was abusive towards George, she does genuinely loves him and did the best at raising him.
+While she was abusive toward George, she does genuinely loves him and did her best at raising him.
 In contrast, her father was an alcoholic abuser and her mother considers her worthless.

 - Murray Goldberg from The Goldbergs does call his kids morons from time to time and often doesn't get them when it comes to any of their interests.
 But he was like that because his father was neglectful to the point that Murray had to raise his brother by himself and it's hard for him to express himself.
 But he does show he loves his kids very much and is a good father.

 - Thelma may yell, criticize, mock, and embarrass her kids, she does genuinely love them in her own Jerk with a Heart of Gold ways.
 The same could not be said of her parents.
 Especially her mother who had all of Thelma's negative aspects but none of her positives.
 In fact, an apparition of Thelma's mother actually causes her to be afraid of it as she starts criticizing everything Thelma does.

 - Vinton is an interesting case of being this and invoking it.
 In the early season when he had his two kids Buzz and Sonia, he never once belittled them like Thelma did to him.
 In fact, Buzz himself told him he was a good dad since a lesser person could have easily abandoned him and Sonia.
 In a later season when he and Naomi were trying for a child and Sonia and Buzz were retconned out, he told Thelma he was going to be a great dad since he would encourage his child.
 Something Thelma never did for him.